Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

 Describing their company as the first ever fully circular apparel retailer, Many Moons offers parents an opportunity to save money and save the planet.

 Parents can acquire stylish clothing for their children, and then keep the garments until the end of the season or their child has outgrown them.
-Then, Many Moons offers an easy way to trade them in for the next size or season’s wardrobe needs.
+Then, Many Moons offers an easy way to trade up for the next size or season’s wardrobe needs.

 - Parents can rent garments in pre-loved or brand-new condition.
 It’s cheaper to rent items pre-loved.
 Garments are rented by the month.

-This system means less clothing in circulation overall and maximal wear of garments before they reach their end-of-life.
-It can also be a more affordable alternative for parents who are constantly up-sizing.
+This system means less clothing in circulation and maximal wear of garments before they reach their end-of-life.
+It can also be a more affordable for parents who are constantly up-sizing.

 There are actual store locations in San Fransciso, New York, New Jersey, and Massachusetts.